MoArafat97/akhi_gpt/REVENUECAT_IMPLEMENTATION.md

 # RevenueCat Subscription Implementation

-This document outlines the complete RevenueCat subscription service implementation for the Akhi GPT Flutter app.
+This document outlines the complete RevenueCat subscription service implementation for the NafsAI Flutter app.

 ## 🎯 Overview